Loading slang details...

 Informal.

 mazyūn (مزيون) means Feeling good, handsome, or looking great.
+Often used approvingly among peers; can sound exaggerated or ironic online.
+It is commonly discussed in Middle East contexts.
 It is best read as middle east slang associated with Middle East.

 "mazyūn (مزيون)" means Feeling good, handsome, or looking great.
+Often used approvingly among peers; can sound exaggerated or ironic online.
+It is commonly discussed in Middle East contexts.
 In Middle East, the nuance may be more specific.

-"People use "mazyūn (مزيون)" to mean feeling good, handsome, or looking great."
+"mazyūn (مزيون)" was the whole review — Feeling good, handsome, or looking great."

 Context-dependent